5hidobu/5hidobu.github.io/_posts/temp_file.md

 # Injector 101
 Let's talk about malware, *yess*.
 But not a generic malware, an Injector!
-This is the second in a series of three posts related to a work teamed up with @zer0phat dedicated to a custom injector.
+This is the second in a series of three posts related to a work teamed up with @zer0phat dedicated to an handmade injector.
 Let's begin with a bit of theory about the type of malware developed and analyzed, so first of all, what is it an injector?

 > **TL:DR** Injector malware refers to a category of malicious software designed to insert harmful code into legitimate running processes to do dirty things on your computer.